kakaoenterprise/terraform-provider-kakaocloud/docs/data-sources/security_group.md

 The `kakaocloud_security_group` data source retrieves detailed information about a specific Security Group in KakaoCloud.
 It provides attributes such as name, description, stateful property, associated project, and security group rules (ingress and egress).

-Use this data source when you need to:- Reference an existing Security Group by its ID in your Terraform configuration.
+Use this data source when you need to:

+- Reference an existing Security Group by its ID in your Terraform configuration.
 - Access details of rules, including protocols, port ranges, and remote IPs or groups.

 ## Example Usage